Earned value management: Progress measurement sheet

 Progress can be measured using a measurement sheet and employing various techniques including milestones, weighted steps, value of work done, physical percent complete, earned value, Level of Effort, earn as planned, and more.
 Progress can be tracked based on any measure – cost, hours, quantities, schedule, directly input percent complete, and more.

 Progress can be assessed using fundamental earned value calculations and variance analysis (Planned Cost, Actual Cost, and Earned Value); these calculations can determine where project performance currently is using the estimated project baseline's cost and schedule information.

 With EVM

 Consider the same project, except this time the project plan includes pre-defined methods of quantifying the accomplishment of work.
 At the end of each week, the project manager identifies every detailed element of work that has been completed, and sums the EV for each of these completed elements.
 Earned value may be accumulated monthly, weekly, or as progress is made.
-The Value of Work Done (VOWD) is mainly used in Oil & Gas and is similar to the Actual Cost in Earned Value Management.
+The Value of Work Done (VOWD) is mainly used in Oil & Gas and is similar to the Actual Cost in EVM.